 In 2017 there were about 53 million treadmill users in the US.
 It’s safe to say they’re one of the most popular machines in any gym.
 They were also meant to be torture devices, so keep that in mind if you ever get fed up with your workout.

 Treadmills date back to 1818 when William Cubitt invented the “everlasting staircase.”
-Like a modern treadmill you got on and walked and the floor kept rolling out under you.
+Like a modern treadmill you got on and walked while the floor kept rolling out beneath you.
 Unlike modern treadmills these were designed for prisoners and could hold 40 men at a time.
-They kept walking forward while their effort would turn a mill and grind corn or pump water.
+They kept walking forward while their effort turned a mill and grind corn or pump water.
 It would also put the prisoners through endless agony as they walked for hours and hours a day without stopping.

 By 1898 the laws changed and prisoners were no longer forced to walk the endless staircase, though the idea still seems popular with hamsters.